 Turnips and the Thyroid

-The turnip, like other Crucifers, contains substances that can interfere with thyroid function.
+Like other Crucifers, the turnip contains substances that can interfere with thyroid function.
 Regular turnip consumption poses no risk to persons with normal thyroid function.
 However, they should be avoided in hypothyroidism (diminished thyroid function).

 How to use and Prepare Turnip

-- Root – This is eaten cooked accompanying rice dishes and legumes.
+- Root—This is cooked and eaten with rice and legumes.
 Rice with beans and turnips is a typical dish of the Valencian Levant in eastern Spain.

 - Fresh leaves (greens) – May be eaten raw in a salad or cooked like spinach.